microsoft/hands-on-lab-azure-functions/docs/workshop.md

 1. Click on the `Create test` button
 1. Select the existing Azure Load Testing resource for your resource group and provide a short name and description of the test
 1. Click on `Add request`
-1. Make sure the pre-populated request points to your Function endpoint and uses the right HTTP method (`POST`)
+1. Make sure the pre-populated request points to your Function endpoint and uses the right HTTP method (`GET`)
-1. Select the body tab, set the `Data type` value to `JSON view`, and paste the request body used in the file `test.http`
-1. Valide the request using the `Add` button
+1. Validate the request using the `Add` button
 1. Select the tab `Load configuration` and set `Test duration (minutes)` to 3
 1. Click on `Review + create` then on `Create`
 1. The test will take few seconds to get created and then you should see a popup telling you that the test has started